AYZE2/Website-Database-android/README.md

 1. Clone the repo and open it in Android Studio.
 2. Sync Gradle and run on an emulator or physical device.

-## Status

-Built as a university project to practice consuming REST APIs, local persistence with Room, and building search/filter UI in Jetpack Compose.